Profile picture for Andrea Stevens

 Biography

 Specializing in the drama of Shakespeare and his contemporaries, Andrea Stevens is also affiliated with Theatre, Medieval Studies, and the European Union Center.
-She is the author of Inventions of the Skin: The Painted Body in Early English Drama (2013) and her edition of William Heminge's 1639 tragedy The Fatal Contract -- the first modernized edition of this play-text -- can be found in the Routledge Anthology of Early Modern Drama (2020).
-Right now she's working on two separate book projects: After Othello: Race, Disguise, and the Limits of the Stageable 1600 - 1800 and Agreement without Consensus: The Unearned Authority of Rhyme.
-Her performance-as-research includes dramaturgy and the adaptation of Shakespeare and early modern drama for contemporary performance, for instance Titus Andronicus (KCPA October 2019), Romeo and Juliet (KCPA March 2017), and The Duchess of Malfi (Armory Free Theatre February 2015, which she also directed).
-To hear her discuss research related to her book on racial masquerade, click here (and here).
+She is the author of Inventions of the Skin: The Painted Body in Early English Drama (2013) and her edition of William Heminge's 1639 tragedy The Fatal Contract -- the first modernized edition of this play-text -- can be found in the Routledge Anthology of Early Modern Drama (2020) Her performance-as-research includes dramaturgy and the adaptation of Shakespeare and early modern drama for contemporary performance, for instance Titus Andronicus (KCPA October 2019), Romeo and Juliet (KCPA March 2017), and The Duchess of Malfi (Armory Free Theatre February 2015, which she also directed).
+Her current research includes a monograph titled Racial Masquerade and the Early English Actress 1600 – 1800 and a further book-length study of the intersection of performance and poetics titled The Unearned Authority of Rhyme.

 Research Interests